-- 6.1 Every subject has a curriculum map that sets out what will be taught and in what order as well as key assessment points. - 6.2There is one map per subject and each one links to the preceding and next year.

-6.2 All of this information is shared with pupils, parents/carers, governors and other relevant stakeholders through the academy website.
+- 6.1 Every subject/phase has a curriculum map that sets out what will be taught and in what order as well as key assessment points. - 6.2 There is one map per year group and each one links to the preceding and next year.
+Wherever possible the map also includes links to the relevant 'Knowledge Organiser' setting out the core knowledge for that part of the curriculum. - 6.3 All of this information is shared with pupils, parents/carers, governors and other relevant stakeholders through the academy website.